Autónoma Academy

 • Public Administration staff, namely from the Ministry of Foreign Affairs, the Ministry of National Defense, the Ministry of Internal Administration and the Ministry of Economy

-• Companies focused on internationalization, consulting and risk analysis
+• Companies focused on internationalization, consulting, and risk analysis.

-• Journalists
+• Journalists.

-GUEST SPEAKERS
+INVITED SPEAKERS

 Andrea Cartney (Sapienza di Roma)